fengyuchao97/SCM-DUN/README.md

 # SCM-DUN
-2D-Slice and 3D-Cube Mamba Network for Snapshot Spectral Compressive Imaging
+Codes of "2D-Slice and 3D-Cube Mamba Network for Snapshot Spectral Compressive Imaging" will be available soon.